 Zia Uddin is currently a Partner at Monroe Capital and is a member of Monroe Capital's various investment committees.
 He joined Monroe Capital in 2007 and is portfolio manager of several institutional direct lending investment vehicles.
 Mr. Uddin also focuses on Monroe Capital's investments in software, technology and technology-enabled business services companies.
 He is also actively involved in Monroe Capital's growth equity and buyout investments, including SPACs.
 He works extensively with management, private equity sponsors and privately held owners of businesses.
 Mr. Uddin has experience as a member of the board of directors of several companies in a variety of industries.
 Mr. Uddin has approximately 30 years of private equity, management consulting, corporate finance investing and turnaround experience at various firms.
 Mr. Uddin earned his M.B.A. from The University of Chicago Graduate School of Business and a B.S. from University of Illinois.
 He is a CFA charter holder and is a non-practicing CPA.
-Mr. Uddin's experience in private equity, management consulting, corporate finance and investing and his experience serving on boards of directors of several companies in a variety of industries provides him with valuable and relevant experience in growth strategies, financing and management, and provides him with the qualifications and skills to serve as a director.
+Mr. Uddin's experience in private equity, management consulting, corporate finance and investing and his experience serving on boards of directors of several companies in a variety of several companies in a variety of industries, financing and management, and provides him with the qualifications and skills to serve as a director.